This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The coolest part about the Channels is that you start out on top (watch your step — seriously) and then can head down to explore from below or even the inside out.

-How to Get to The Channels of Virginia
+How to Get to The Channels Hiking Trail (VA)

-Every website I went to that provided information about hiking The Channels gave me different directions on how to get there or a different set of coordinates for the trailhead.
+Every website I went to gave me different directions on how to get there or a different set of coordinates for the trailhead.
 Let me clear up the confusion.

 Assuming you want to do the 6-mile version of the hike, take I-81 to exit 24 (Meadowview).
 From there, continue on Route 80 West to the top of Clinch Mountain.
 You’ll drive past beautiful rolling hills and farmland, the small town of Hayter’s Gap, and head up a narrow, windy road.
 At the top, after about 14 miles of driving from the highway exit, there is a parking lot on the left hand side.
 There’s absolutely no way to miss it since there’s nothing else on the mountain until you hit that point.
 That’s it; piece of cake!